awesome-windows11/firefox/README.md

 <h2>📜 config.js (known as mozilla.cfg)</h2>

+You no longer need to manually configure your browser settings.
+Firefox has auto-configuration for almost any setting.
 File with autopolicies for about:config page

 [All settings about:config](https://searchfox.org/mozilla-release/source/browser/app/profile/firefox.js)